zozzlethena/docs/pages/liquidity.md

 ## Fees

-On Velodrome Finance the trading fees are kept in the originally traded tokens (if you trade `$USDC` and `$VELO` the fees will be kept in the same tokens).
+On Velocimeter the trading fees are kept in the originally traded tokens (if you trade `$USDC` and `$VELO` the fees will be kept in the same tokens).

 The trading fees for both liquidity pool types are 0.02%, and can be adjusted for up to 0.05%.

-The Variable and Stable liquidity pools can be assigned different trading fees on Velodrome Finance.
+The Variable and Stable liquidity pools can be assigned different trading fees on Velocimeter.

 ## Stable Pools